Crash analysis on android

 ...

-If a reproducible crash occurs, you can try using the Profile/Debug tool that comes with Android Studio.
-Then follow the same steps as during development to obtain the crash location.
+For reproducible crashes, try using Android Studio's built-in Profile/Debug tools.
+Then follow the same approach as during development to locate the crash.

-If the crash is difficult to reproduce, you can use some crash reporting libraries to intercept the crash information and report it to the server.
-However, it is important to note that the crash information must include both the code stack trace and the module load address.
-Since Android introduced ASLR (address space layout randomization) starting from version 4.0, the load address of dynamic library modules may vary each time the application runs, causing the code addresses to change dynamically.
-Only by knowing the relative value between the code address in the stack trace and the module load address can you determine where the crash occurred.
+For hard-to-reproduce crashes, use crash reporting libraries to intercept application crash information and report it to servers.
+Note that crash information must include both the stack trace and module load addresses.
+Since Android introduced ASLR (Address Space Layout Randomization) starting from 4.0, module load addresses may change with each run, causing code addresses to vary dynamically.
+Only by knowing the relative value between code addresses in the stack and module load addresses can the crash location be determined.

-When the code stack trace contains content related to libEasyAR.so, it may indicate that the crash is related to EasyAR; if it does not, there is a high probability that the crash is unrelated to EasyAR.
+When the stack trace contains content related to libEasyAR.so, it may indicate the crash is related to EasyAR; if not present, there's a higher probability the crash is unrelated to EasyAR.

 Other crash-related information

-Version numbers of EasyAR Sense and EasyAR Sense Unity Plugin
+EasyAR Sense and EasyAR Sense Unity Plugin version numbers

 e.g., 4.7.0.11800-cf8e24e30